truehostcloud/ph-ee-connector-tnm/README.md

 - Zeebe-ops: Provides APIs for carrying out certain operations on zeebe such as uploading a bpmn file
 - Channel-connector: Provides APIs for initiating collection requests
-- Fineract-connector: Acts as Account management system(CLIF) - any other ams connector can be used
+- Fineract-connector: Acts as Account management system for CLIF - any other ams connector can be used
 - Pesa-connector: Acts as an account managment system for Roster

 A lot more services can be added to the above based on your needs, but to run the tnm-mw connector locally, the ones listed above are the required minimum.
 Please note that the `docker-compose.yml` file in this repository should NOT be used in a production environment.

 ## Running with Docker

+There are multiple docker compose files in the project:
+- `docker-compose.yml`: This file contains the services required to run the project in a local environment with both Fineract and Roster AMS up.
+- `docker-compose-fineract.yml`: This file contains the services required to run the project in a local environment and spin up only containers needed for Fineract AMS .
+- `docker-compose-roster.yml`: This file contains the services required to run the project in a local environment and spin up only containers needed for Roster AMS .

 Some images listed in the `docker-compose.yml` are available on OAF's Azure Container Registry ( ACR).
 To be able to pull them, certain permissions must be granted to your azure account.
 Follow the steps below to successfully run the project:

 - Ensure [Docker](https://docs.docker.com/get-docker/) is installed on your machine